jgiuffrida/dnd/stranger.md

         - Seemingly normal journal
       - [I] Carl's Journal, gonna give it to zede
     - I check out the skull, but Malkin smashes it
-      - Toilyn and Broke - stabbing pain
+      - Toilynn and Broke - stabbing pain
         - hard and fades away, magic connection is normal
     - Malkin put out the ring of fire by splashing some water and made a candle go out
       - We feel better though